Simple 5-ingredient whole wheat bread. You just don’t get easier than this no-fail and no-knead recipe! Hearty, wholesome, nourishing and delicious!

-But that being said, lately it can be hard to find a loaf of bread in the store that doesn’t have a heap of crap in it.
-There is one particular loaf of wholewheat bread that I bought, and we just didn’t get around to eating it.
-However, it was just as perfectly fresh 3 weeks after purchase as it was on the day I brought it home from the store!
-Hmmm!
+But that being said, lately it can be hard to find a loaf of bread in the store that doesn’t have a heap of junk in it.
+There is one particular loaf of wholewheat bread that I bought, and we just didn’t get around to eating it (or throwing it out).

 I have literally never come across a recipe as easy as this.
-It’s just 5-ingredients, and you don’t even have to knead it!
+It’s just 5-ingredients, and you don’t even have to knead it.

 Mix in to just combine (no kneading!
-I’m not going to tell you again you super-keen kneading fan), move it into a greased loaf pan, cover with a cloth and leave it to rise for 20 minutes.
+I’m not going to tell you again you super-keen kneading fan), move it into a greased loaf pan (a little parchment paper on the bottom is also a good idea), cover it and leave it to rise for 20 minutes.

 Put it into the oven and bake for 40 minutes.
 And bingo you have freshly baked bread!